janwilmans/guidelines/guidelines_details.md

 -   start by making every function constexpr and only take it away only when needed?
 -   do not use exceptions for code-flow decisions
 -   Reference qualify functions that return references or reference types. experimental: https://godbolt.org/z/s6j8GPGfz
+-   Add `[[nodiscard]]` to RAII classes to make them harder to use incorrectly.
+    - I forgot how to do this, https://godbolt.org/z/T4zdGro4r does not work
 </details>

 ## Examples